Oscar Pistorius could be considered for parole

 Tania Koen, lawyer for the Steenkamps, said the parole board had been due to discuss his parole on October 27 or 29.

-"But because certain requirements were not met, they have stopped the process and they will have to make sure they have the necessary reports," including psychologist and social worker reports, she said.
+"But because certain requirements were not met, they have stopped the process and they will have to make sure they have the necessary reports," including talks with the victim's family, the offender and supply of psychologist and social worker reports, she said.

 "He has been eligible for parole since July of this year," said Koen, "but that does not mean he has automatic right to be released on parole."

-The year before he killed Steenkamp, Pistorius became the first double-amputee to race at the Olympics when he competed at the London 2012 games, running on prosthetic "blades".
+The year before he killed Steenkamp, Pistorius became the first double-amputee to race at the Olympics when he took part In the London 2012 Games.
+He competed on prosthetic blades -- a feat that had earned him the nickname Blade Runner.

-Once known as "Blade Runner", Pistorius became a role model for disabled people worldwide -- until his murder trial, which generated international headlines.
+Pistorius became a role model for disabled people worldwide until his televised murder trial, which fixated South Africans and generated international headlines.

+He has always maintained that he mistook Steenkamp for an intruder when he fired four high-calibre bullets through a locked toilet cubicle.

+Koen said the reaction of Reeva's parents June and Barry Steenkamp was one of shock when they were first contacted by the prisons services.

 © 2021 AFP